yaoyouzhong/learngit/readme.txt

 learn GitHub by yaoyouzhong
 add a new branch
-Creating a new branch is quick & simple.
+Creating a new branch is quick and simple. add other new dev